 He moved on to host the 1997 panel show called Bring Me the Head of Light Entertainment:

 These early clips illustrate Graham’s natural talent as a comic and TV personality.
-While the shows may not have lasted more than a year, he kept on going.
+While the shows may have had short runs, he kept on going.

 In 1998 he hosted his own show entitled So Graham Norton.
 Here he is interviewing Joan Rivers and Boy George: